richchapler/AzureSolutionsDocumentation/docs/curricula/SQL_ConfigurationOptimization.md

 #### Quiz

 1. A complex analytical query on an on-prem SQL Server is not utilizing parallelism even though its estimated cost is high.
 Which configuration setting adjustment is most likely to encourage parallel execution?
-- A. Increase MAXDOP
+    A. Increase MAXDOP
-- B. Lower the cost threshold for parallelism
+    B. Lower the cost threshold for parallelism
-- C. Adjust processor affinity
+    C. Adjust processor affinity
-- D. Increase maximum server memory
+    D. Increase maximum server memory

-2. A DBA wants to ensure that a resource-intensive batch job does not monopolize CPU resources on an on-prem SQL Server, affecting critical queries.
+2. A database administrator wants to ensure that a resource-intensive batch job does not monopolize CPU resources on an on-prem SQL Server, affecting critical queries.
 Which configuration tool should be used to limit CPU usage for specific workloads?
-- A. Adjust MAXDOP
+    A. Adjust MAXDOP
-- B. Use Resource Governor to set CPU limits
+    B. Use Resource Governor to set CPU limits
-- C. Configure processor affinity
+    C. Configure processor affinity
-- D. Increase the cost threshold for parallelism
+    D. Increase the cost threshold for parallelism

 3. An on-prem SQL Server experiences sporadic CPU spikes due to ad-hoc queries, which affects scheduled analytical workloads.
 Which strategy is most effective in stabilizing CPU usage?
-- A. Lower the cost threshold for parallelism
+    A. Lower the cost threshold for parallelism
-- B. Increase MAXDOP
+    B. Increase MAXDOP
-- C. Use Resource Governor to prioritize scheduled queries over ad-hoc queries
+    C. Use Resource Governor to prioritize scheduled queries over ad-hoc queries
-- D. Configure processor affinity for critical workloads
+    D. Configure processor affinity for critical workloads

 -------------------------